pcm-ca/pcm-ca.github.io/pages/vegas/tutorials/system-building/building-a-2d-ising-film/index.md

 sample_file.close()
 ```

-The result of this script is the creation of one file: ```sample.dat```, which stores the structural properties of the Ising thin film.
+The result of this script is the creation of one file: ```sample.dat```, which stores the structural properties of the 2D Ising film.

 ---